 - Old Actress: Julie Newmar (7 Episodes Across Seasons 1-2)

 - New Actress: Eartha Kitt (5 Episodes in Season 3)

 Okay.
 Lee Meriwether also played Catwoman in the 1966 film.
 However, Newmar originated the role and had kind of the right of first refusal as a result.
 It’s not like they wanted to re-cast the role.
 It’s just that when they were making the movie Newmar had committed to a different project.
 Hello, Lee Meriwether.
 Newmar then returned to play the role in the show’s second season.
-When they wanted her to return for a third season she declined to film MacKenna’s Gold instead.
+When they wanted her to return for the third season she declined to film Mackenna’s Gold instead.
 Hello, Eartha Kitt.
 Who said Catwoman couldn’t be African-American?
 As a result, Batman fans have been debating for years about which Catwoman they preferred.
 Newmar was purrrfect.

 5) Partridge Family (ABC, 1970-1974)

 - Old Actor: Jeremy Gelbwaks (Season 1)